fmolnar-notredame/csb_powergrid/README.md

-# Converse symmetry breaking in power-grid networks
+# Asymmetry underlies stability in power grids
 ### Ferenc Molnar, Takashi Nishikawa, and Adilson E. Motter

 This repoitory contains codes and data described in this paper: